qwc-services/qwc-map-viewer/README.md

 Usage
 -----

-Set the `QGIS_SERVER_URL` environment variable to the QGIS server URL when starting this service. (default: `http://localhost:8001/ows/` on qwc-qgis-server container)
+Set the `OGC_SERVICE_URL` environment variable to the QWC OGC service URL (or QGIS server URL) when starting this service. (default: `http://localhost:5013/` on qwc-ogc-service container)

 Set the `CONFIG_SERVICE_URL` environment variable to the QWC Config service URL when starting this service. (default: `http://localhost:5010/` on